tabatkins/proposal-local-font-access/README.md

 or sites showcasing ancient/dead languages
-(such as Egyptology sites showing heiroglyphics) that aren't well-supported in system fonts and won't ever be popular enough to be "above the line" in the crawl data.
+(such as Egyptology sites showing heiroglyphics) that aren't well-supported in system fonts and won't ever be popular enough to be "above the line" in the crawl data, or minority languages wanting to use a new font that's not yet popular enough to show up in the crawl data.

 ## Proposal ##